YaggiDev/Python-Term-deposit-prediction/README.md

 The data used in project is related with direct marketing campaign of a Portuguese banking institution.
 The marketing campaign were based on phone calls.
 Our main task is to make a prediction model to answer the question if the client has subscribed ('yes') or not ('no') a term deposit.

 # Data information
 Data is located in bank-full.csv and based on this file, splitted into train and test data in proportion 0,9 to 0,1.
-As results we have 40689 rows of training data and 4521 rows of testing data.
+As a result we have 40689 rows of training data and 4521 rows of testing data.
 ## Bank client data:
 1. age
 2. job: type of job (categorical: ‘admin’, ‘blue-collar’,  ‘enterpreneur’, ‘housemaid’, management’, ‘retired’, ‘self-employed’, ‘services’, ‘student’, ‘technician’, ‘unemployed’, ‘unknown’)